oregenal/puple/README.md

 ## Details

 Currently playing _most_ 8, 16, 24 bit `.wav` files.
-Also you can specify dir name, to play all `.wav` files in it.
+Also you can specify directory name, to play all `.wav` files in it.

 MP3 support ahead.